ksiuwr/zosia_print/README.md

 ## Overview of solution

 - We generate HTML templates for Weasyprint using following data:
-  * places - yaml file that contains descriptions of attractions that are available nearby, needs to be updated manually to fit the location.
-Those files are kept in this repository.
+  * place - yaml file that contains descriptions of attractions that are available nearby, needs to be updated manually to fit the location.
+Those files are kept in this repository in `data/places`.
   * schedule - csv file that contains schedule of the conference generated in the scheduler-spreadsheet.
-  * data.json - json file to be exported from the Zosia website.
+  * data - json file to be exported from the Zosia website.

 - Templates and PDFs generation, as well as data validation is done by `zosia_print.py` script.
 - Generated files will be placed in the `gen` directory.